WillAdams/myappmaker-sdd/ch-definition-requirements-challenges.md

 In addition to that, its block coding interface should be able to take advantage of Python and its many libraries.

 Why another app builder?
-Because even though many other app builder software exist today, regardless of their ease-of-use and how intuitive they are for users, they present many crucial limitations.
+Because even though many other app builder software applications exist today, regardless of their ease-of-use and how intuitive they are for users, they present many crucial limitations.
 First of all, many of them are commercial/paid software, which, despite not being a problem per se, prevents access to the tool by many people who can't afford the prices.
 They also are often made available only as web/cloud or mobile apps.
 On top of leaving users overly dependent on such platforms, this also prevents people from taking advantage of their plenty capable, often faster, computers.
 A standalone desktop app would give users much more freedom and performance.

 Just like any software under the Indie Python project, myappmaker would also be 100% free, open-source and not in control of any organization that could pull it away from users.